 simx is NOT a full ray-trace code, but rather uses a predefined set of PSFs, vignetting information, and instrumental responses and outputs to make the simulation.
 It is designed to be a 'approximation' tool to estimate issues such as source confusion, background effects, pileup, and other similar issues.

-A simx manual, developed as part of the Astro-H project, has been written by Hiroya Yamaguchi and Kosuke Sato.
+A simx manual, developed as part of the Hitomi project, has been written by Hiroya Yamaguchi and Kosuke Sato.
 This manual contains the details of simx's operation and methods, along with a number of fully-worked examples.
-Note that the manual is for version 1, and has not yet been updated to recently-released version 2.
+Note that the manual does not yet contain details of how to use SIMPUT files.

 Note that both the source position, and the satellite pointing direction, must be specified.
 If these are the same, then the source is on-axis.
 Also, if a FITS image is used as the source, the pointing position must agree with the values in the FITS image; otherwise, no image will be detected.

-simx itself includes descriptions of a growing number of missions, including IXO, Astro-H, Gen-X, NuStar, and microX.
+simx itself includes descriptions of a growing number of missions, including X-ray Surveyor, Athena, Hitomi (nee' Astro-H), Gen-X, NuSTAR, and microX.
 This information is stored in the "inputs/" subdirectory and includes data such as the focal length, pixel size and number, and the relevant background, PSF, and detector responses.

 A good source of examples of how to run simx can be found in the test directory; the Makefile shows a large number of different types of simx runs.